rdegges/rdegges-blog/articles/2010/new-site-backend.md

 Deploying was even easier.
 All I had to do was copy my `_site/` files to my webhost, and bam, everything instantly worked.

 ## Jekyll Automation

-One of the things I'm really enjoying so far about Jekyll, is how easy it is to perform automation tasks when paired with version control.
+One of the things I’m really enjoying so far about Jekyll, is how easy it is to perform automation tasks when paired with version control.

 I version control my entire weblog with Git (see the [Github project page][]), and I make all changes / tests locally.
-Whenever I'm ready to deploy a new post or configuration change, I simply push to my Github public repo.
+Whenever I’m ready to deploy a new post or configuration change, I simply push to my Github public repo.

 On my webhost, I setup a cronjob to perform a `git pull` hourly, to pull in any new changes that I make.
 This way, the entire process is fully automated.

 ## Final Thoughts

 projectb14ck has had a long history, and has switched from format-to-format over the years.
-After last night's move to Jekyll, I feel, for the first time, that I've finally found a suitable backend for projectb14ck.
+After last night’s move to Jekyll, I feel, for the first time, that I’ve finally found a suitable backend for projectb14ck.

 What do you think of the new site?
 [Drop me a line][] with any comments or suggestions.

+#### Tags

+programming

+#### 551 views and 0 responses

+  [Previous]: ../../../posts/2010/06/the-asterisk-spooling-daemon.html
+  [Index]: ../../../index-7.html
+  [Next]: ../../../posts/2010/05/announcing-django-quotes.html
   [milworm]: http://www.milw0rm.com/
   [packetstorm]: http://packetstormsecurity.org/
   [Ted Dziuba]: http://teddziuba.com/